 CPE can vary depending on your category, so please refer to the below chart for an average CPE derived from over 20K published Instagram posts through TRIBE.
 Remember, you can keep track of your CPE through your TRIBE inbox on all approved posts once the influencer has published it live to their socials.

 3. Follower Reach

 Many brands see reach as a valuable metric for "apples for apples" comparison across traditional media.
 Using a simple Cost Per Thousand (CPM) formula you can quickly gain an understanding of value.
-Whilst CPM can be loosely applied to follower volume, the organic reach of social posts is effected by various algorithms that make it impossible to predict exact eyeballs.
-For this reason we recommend basing your selection on content quality, engagement or CPE forecasts.
+Whilst CPM can be loosely applied to follower volume, the organic reach of social posts is affected by various algorithms that make it impossible to predict exact eyeballs.
+For this reason, we recommend basing your selection on content quality, engagement or CPE forecasts.